 11. Create a software security initiative (SSI)

-In addition to the best practices discussed above, being cloud native offers numerous benefits when it comes to ensuring a secure SDLC.
+In addition to the best practices discussed above, being cloud-native offers numerous benefits when it comes to security considerations and ensuring a secure SDLC.
 It enables:

 How to get started with SDLC best practices

-There are a number of recommended steps to help you get started with some of the secure SDLC best practices.
+A well-thought-out SDLC implementation should complement an organization’s existing software development process.
+There are several recommended steps to help software developers get started with some of the secure SDLC best practices.

 Security training and awareness